To solve this challenge, agencies rely on Facebook's dynamic creative and dynamic product ads (DPA).

 To customize Facebook dynamic ads, means to enhance performance of each campaign.
 Utilizing diverse templates, you can add a unique flair to the overarching narrative of your campaign.

 Not only that, customizing creative templates unlocks more options for each product in your catalog.
 Customers get a clearer message, and your ads will stand out and make an impact.
+Discover the best creative examples powered by Hunch.

 2. Convert abandoned carts into purchases